About Our Alaskan Malamute Puppies

 We would rather you wait for the right pup, than to purchase a pup that you are not fully committed to.

-Again, please note that after the second payment is made, and you have selected your pup, the last payment MUST be made (checks cleared) before the pup can go to his/her new home.
-If you cannot make the last payment, the pup will be offered to individuals on the waiting list, however, your investment, will move onto the next litter.
-Although we do not offer refunds, we also don’t steal people’s money – your payments will never be “lost”.
+Again, please note that after the second payment is made, and you have selected your pup, the last payment MUST be made (and cleared) before the pup can go to his/her new home.
+If you cannot make the last payment, the pup will be offered to individuals on the waiting list, however, your deposit (s), will move onto the next litter.
+Although we do not offer refunds, we also don’t steal people’s money – your deposit will never be “lost” unless you decide to walk away from your commitment.

 Although we do not conduct background checks or require proof of any certain living arrangements or other “criteria”, we do reserve the FULL RIGHT to turn away anyone we feel is not qualified to own one of our babies.
-If that decision is ever made after receiving a deposit or payments (s), that is also one of the only rare times a refund will be given.
+If that decision is ever made after receiving a deposit or payments (s), that is one of the only rare times a refund will be given.
 These dogs deserve FOREVER homes, and homes that provide a safe and loving environment.
 If you cannot make this commitment, then please do NOT consider one of our babies.
 If you live in an apartment or rent your home, you MUST be sure that you are allowed to have an Alaskan Malamute, and understand that these dogs require an active lifestyle and cannot be expected to constantly exist within the confines of 4 walls.
 You need to understand that they can be intimidating to others and require strong leadership and training.
 This is an arctic working dog breed, and although beautiful and highly sought after, they are not meant to live solely indoors or without proper training.
+These dogs are also commonly known for same sex aggression.
+If you already have a dog in your home, we suggest that you do get the opposite sex, but NO BREEDING IS ALLOWED.

-We do not offer breeding rights or limited AKC registration with the standard purchasing of our pups.
+We do not offer breeding rights or AKC registration with the standard purchasing of our pups.
 All of our adult dogs who are/will produce litters are registered with the AKC.
-Information on all our dogs, and their lineages, can be found here on our website, as well as Snow Pack Alaskan Malamute’s website.
-We cannot give copies of pedigrees or registration certificates of parents unless we have proof of neutering or spaying.
-We can show you the paperwork in person, but cannot provide physical copies.
+Information on all our dogs, and their lineages, can be found here on our website.
 There are many unscrupulous individuals looking to breed without going through the proper channels, and we must protect ourselves and our lines from being stolen and/or abused.
 Our puppies are sold as companions only.
 Due to the nature of these types of purchases, it is not necessary to register puppies in order to prove their pedigree.
 If AKC limited registration is requested, there is an additional fee, and you must wait until the puppy has been spay/neutered before those papers will be given.
 Proof of spay and neuter along with contact information of veterinarian who performs the surgery must be provided.
 We suggest waiting until the pup reaches sexual maturity, approx 17 months, before spay/neuter.
-For breeders who may be interested, please contact us directly for information regarding pedigree information and AKC full registration for breeding purposes.
+Breeders who are interested in breeding rights must provide their full legal names, the name of their kennel, and will be expected to answer questions regarding their breeding program.
+We also discuss breeding rights among the breeders we work with, as this decision is not one that we feel should be our decision alone.
+Many years of hard work and experience is involved in these lines, and we take that very seriously. *We will be offering limited AKC registration in the near future to be included with our pups along with microchip ID.

 Our dogs will NEVER know a life where profit means more than their own well-being and happiness.